casper-network/docs-archive/dapp/getting-started.md

 - **the "tests" project** is a binary project that has a custom build script included (`build.rs`) which expects the corresponding contract project to be right next to it.
 So, it is recommended you open each of your contract projects in a separate instance of your IDE.

   With the tests you can provide break points and work with variables operating the same as it normally would when developing any software.

+You can use `cargo-casperlabs --help` including brief instructions about the tool.

 Note: The tests project will auto-build the contract, but not vice-versa